l-emi/checking-test-letters/README.md

 This is the same as the original, but with letters instead.

-Code used to generate random strings of letters and the answer position:
+Code used to generate random strings of letters and the answer position (I changed them around later to make the test more difficult):

 ```javascript
 function gen(length) {